Russia pummels Ukraine's No. 2 city and convoy nears Kyiv

 The International Criminal Court chief prosecutor has said he plans to open a Ukraine investigation and is monitoring the conflict.

-Meanwhile, flames shot up from a military base northeast of Kyiv, in the suburb of Brovary, in footage shot from a car driving past.
+Flames shot up from a military base northeast of Kyiv, in the suburb of Brovary, in footage taken from a car driving past.
 In another video verified by AP, a passenger pleads with the driver, “Misha, we need to drive quickly as they’ll strike again.”

 And Ukrainian authorities released details and photos of an attack Sunday on a military base in Okhtyrka, a city between Kharkiv and Kyiv, saying more than 70 Ukrainian soldiers were killed along with some local residents.
 The attack could not be immediately confirmed.